-Foxconn's Gou retains board seat on proposed board: source
+Foxconn's Gou retains seat on proposed board as he bids for Taiwan's presidency

 Shares of Foxconn fell 0.7% on Friday, lagging the benchmark share price index’s 0.2% decline.
 They are up about 18% this year after falling 30 percent last year.

-Reporting by Yimou Lee in Taipei; editing by Louise Heavens
+Reporting by Yimou Lee in Taipei; editing by Louise Heavens and Emelia Sithole-Matarise